Christian Colleges with Agricultural Programs

 Top Christian Colleges with Agricultural Programs

-1. Dordt University
+1. Cedarville University

 Dordt University is located in the rich agricultural landscapes of Iowa and offers a Bachelor of Science (BS) in agriculture with several specializations.
 You can choose a program in agronomy, animal science, agricultural education, agribusiness, or agriculture mission.
 With a focus on particle learning, you will raise livestock and grow crops on a 200-acre farm.